All Products

 None

-This method blocks the current thread for the duration specified by complete_timeout_millis until the task is complete.
-If completeTimeoutMillis is set to 0, the thread waits indefinitely.
+This method blocks the current thread for N milliseconds (determined by complete_timeout_millis) until the task ends.
+If completeTimeoutMillis is set to 0, it waits indefinitely.

 Important

-When making bidirectional streaming calls, call this method.
-Otherwise, the synthesized speech may be incomplete.
+In bidirectional streaming calls, always call this method.
+Otherwise, synthesized speech may be missing.

 def get_last_request_id(self)